We have recently updated our website.

 You may hire these for use anywhere within Australia or New Zealand only.

-If you wish to hire a Personal Locating Beacon (PLB) please read and complete the PLB booking, conditions and disclaimer form and send it to us so that it arrives preferably five business days prior to the start of the hire period.
+If you wish to hire a Personal Locating Beacon (PLB) please head to PLB Hire in our shop.
+Here you can book and pay for PLBs.
+It also outlines the booking conditions and the bond which is required at the time of collection.
+We ask that bookings are preferably made five business days prior to the start of the hire period.

 Note that the PLBs are required to be registered to the user.
 All mandatory fields on the booking form must be completed before a hire will be approved.
 The Foundation will register the beacon for you.
 Read more.